AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/21.4-release-activity/21-4-proofing-enhancements.md

 >
 >Released to EMEA customers only.
 Functionality coming to US customers soon.

-To provide a more integrated experience between Workfront and Proof, we’ve made several improvements regarding proofing capabilities for Reviewers and Requestors:
+To provide a more integrated experience between Workfront and Proof, we've made several improvements regarding proofing capabilities for Reviewers and Requestors:

 * You can grant Moderator or Author roles to any user in Workfront, regardless of whether they have a Proofing license, giving them additional rights, like applying actions or resolving comments.
 * You can add Reviewers and Requestors to proofs that require a login or that need to be electronically signed.
 * All users also benefit from improved connectivity between Workfront and Proof.
-Now, when deactivating a user or updating a user’s email address, your updates are correctly reflected in proofing when changed in Workfront.
+Now, when deactivating a user or updating a user's email address, your updates are correctly reflected in proofing when changed in Workfront.

 For more information, see [Proof Roles overview](../../../review-and-approve-work/proofing/proofing-overview/proof-roles.md).